We are searching for

 How Does a Car Get Flooded?

-Cars can get flooded in several ways.
-The most common ways are:
+Cars can become flooded in several ways:

 What To Do If a Car Is Flooded